cairnswm/FeedbackElf/php/api/upload-readme.md

 ## Directory Structure

 Uploaded files are saved in the `uploads/<userId>/` directory relative to the project root.
 If the directory does not exist, it will be created automatically with `0755` permissions.

-## Notes

-- Ensure the `uploads` directory is writable by the web server.
-- Validate the Base64-encoded images before sending them to the API.
-- The script supports common image formats such as PNG and JPEG.